oakmac/open-source-talk/README.md

 # Open Source Talk

 Slides and notes for a talk on open source.
-Originally given at [Space City JS 2016].
+Originally given at [Space City JS] 2016.

 ## License